 - restricted movement in the leg and knee

-- crackling or grinding feeling when the knee bends
+- a crackling or grinding feeling when the knee bends

 - the biceps femoris

-A hamstring strain happens if the muscle is pulled too far.
-It may tear completely from being pulled too much and can take months to heal fully.
+A hamstring strain happens if the muscle pulls too far.
+It may tear completely from being pulled too much, and this can take months to heal fully.

 Hamstring injuries may be more common in athletes who run fast and in bursts, such as those who play basketball, tennis, or football.

 The meniscus is a piece of cartilage on either side of the knee.
 Twisting motions while squatting or bending the leg may tear this cartilage.
 Many people hear a pop when they tear their meniscus.

 The pain from a meniscus tear may not show up at first but typically worsens over the next couple of days.

 - weakness and fatigue in the knee and leg